 Sarah acts for clients in a wide range of industries, with a particular focus on the banking and financial services sectors.
 Sarah has acted in multi-jurisdictional disputes involving breach of contract, joint venture agreements, international sale and purchase agreements, shareholder agreements and private equity structures.
 She has worked on a number of swap mis-selling cases and is co-author of a maintained guide on the mis-selling of interest rate hedging products.

-Sarah is recognized in The Legal 500 UK 2022 for the categories of Banking Litigation: Investment and Retail and Commercial Litigation: Premium, where clients describe her as “very hard working, very confident, very capable and again offers excellent client service.”
+As in the previous edition (2022), Sarah is recognized in The Legal 500 UK 2023 for the categories of Banking Litigation: Investment and Retail and Commercial Litigation: Premium, where clients say “she has a first-class work ethic and tremendous judgement, combined with a determination to get to the right answer in all disputes she handles.”
+Sources from the 2022 edition describe her as “very hard working, very confident, very capable and again offers excellent client service.”

-Sarah has further experience with the disputes processes associated with complex cross-border insolvency matters and acted for Deutsche Bank, representing the interests of subordinated bondholders in the administrations of two companies in the Lehman Brothers group, in the English High Court proceedings.
+Sarah has further experience with the disputes processes associated with complex cross-border insolvency matters and is currently acting for GLAS Trust Corporation Limited in Financial List proceedings (and additional proceedings in Germany, New York and Luxembourg) concerning a contested restructuring of the Galapagos Group in 2019.
+Sarah also acted for Deutsche Bank, representing the interests of subordinated bondholders in the administrations of two companies in the Lehman Brothers group, in the English High Court proceedings.

 Sarah also has experience in contentious employment matters (including acting for Investec Bank PLC in a high profile bonus dispute in the Commercial Court and Court of Appeal) and insurance/reinsurance disputes.